Small things, mostly |||

 I always recall the above line from a Japanese novel when I met the chè (dessert) seller just outside the Japanese town in Saigon.
 She grilled the sticky rice encased banana (Chuối bọc nếp nướng), and made the world a little more perfect with that warm smile.

-Up next A face in the crowd (Vietnam) The art of traveling light
+Up next News of the city (Hong Kong) The art of traveling light